sangtrandev00/e-learning-platform/README.md

 - **Reports Centers**:
   - ** User Progress**:
-    - List users's insight with total study time of users for all courses, total courses have orered, in completed course
+    - List users's insight with total study time of users for all courses, total courses have ordered, in completed course
   - ** Course Insight**:
     - List course's insight with total of learners, average study times of students per all students of this course, total videos durations, and all lessons of the course.
 - **Authorization**: